 The Winterset Art Center is governed by a volunteer board of directors.
-We meet monthly at the Art Center on the fourth Thursday of each month at 7:00 pm.
+We meet monthly at the Art Center on the first Thursday of the first full week of each month at 5:00 pm.
 Meetings are open to the public and we encourage participation by all members of the community.

 Current Board of Directors

 - David Negley, Chair

 - Brad Hansen, Vice Chair

 - Cheryl Hansen

 - Jennifer Porter

 In October of 1958, a group of Winterset citizens were having a discussion around the coffee bar in Good’s Bakery on the west side of the square.
 The subject was an evening painting class being held at South Ward by instructor Don Thomas.
 Thoughts were focusing on the idea that having a permanent place to meet, which would allow people to learn, work and discuss art would be a benefit to all.
 Thus was the beginning of what today is the Winterset Art Center.

 Plans were formulated and details worked out.
 In November in rooms above the Madisonian’s Court Avenue location, the first general meeting was held.
 The organizers, Don Thomas, June Kaser, Dorothy Good, Ethel Lee Osborn, Yvonne Meyer, Elton King, Jennie Thrift, Mary Winjum, Mayme Jones and the Revered Steinmetz formed the first board of directors with June as their chair.
 The following year found the meetings moved to the basement of the K&K Laundromat at 53 Jefferson, and by 1961 membership was up to 56.